 Check the Xdebug installation associated with the selected PHP interpreter:

 On the PHP page, choose the relevant PHP installation from the CLI Interpreter list and click next to the field.
-The list shows all the PHP installations available in IntelliJ IDEA, see Configuring Local PHP Interpreters and Configuring Remote PHP Interpreters.
+The list shows all the PHP installations available in IntelliJ IDEA, see Configure local Java interpreters and Configure remote Java interpreters.

 - The CLI Interpreters dialog that opens shows the following: